BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 8 Computer Vision 2.md

 🎉 **Check Point 3**

 ------------------
-## 4. Deep Vision Real-Time Object Detection — MobileNet
+## 4. Real-Time Deep Vision for Embedded System  — MobileNet

 In the first task, when you run YOLO in Pi5, it runs slowly.

+Let's narrow down the scope, instead of finding multiple objects on an image (YOLO), we now just try a figure out a single object.

-In this task, we introduce a faster method: **MobileNet** , this works well for embedded systems
+In this task, we introduce a fast method for such task: **MobileNet** , this works well for embedded systems

 You can access a **pretrained MobileNetV2 model in PyTorch**, https://pytorch.org/vision/main/models/generated/torchvision.models.mobilenet_v2.html